Revit LT | 3D BIM Software | Building Information Modeling | Autodesk

 - Philip Noland, Owner, Noland Design Studio

-Use 3D modeling tools for architectural design to inspire your creativity, reduce rework, and boost productivity for you and your firm.
+Use 3D modelling tools for architectural design to inspire your creativity, reduce rework, and boost productivity for you and your firm.

 Save time on design and documentation with professional-grade CAD and BIM tools.
 Save money when you buy Revit LT and AutoCAD LT paired together in a suite.

-Revit LT is used to design, document, visualize, and deliver architecture and engineering projects for individuals and teams working in CAD and BIM.
+Revit LT is used to design, document, visualise and deliver architecture and engineering projects for individuals and teams working in CAD and BIM.

 Revit LT is used by architects, engineers, contractors, consultants, project and BIM managers, and design and engineering professionals and students all over the world..

 Revit LT offers a simplified BIM tool for creating 3D architectural designs and documentation.
-It provides basic structural modeling, interoperability, and data management, as well as presentation and visualization features.
-By comparison, Revit unlocks all features, including advanced simulation and analysis, as well as worksharing and collaboration, MEP, and construction modeling toolsets.
+It provides basic structural modelling, interoperability and data management, as well as presentation and visualisation features.
+By comparison, Revit unlocks all features, including advanced simulation and analysis, as well as worksharing and collaboration, MEP and construction modelling toolsets.

 Your Revit LT subscription gives you access to install and use the 3 previous versions.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers